How PKI enhances network security

 Historically, organisations have delivered Rivest–Shamir–Adleman cryptosystems (RSA) to corporate assets such as network routers, switches, firewalls, applications and servers.

-The technology landscape evolves rapidly though and, whilst there is no immediate threat, organisations are increasingly looking to Elliptic Curve Digital Signature Algorithm (ECDSA) instead.
+The technology landscape evolves rapidly, though.
+Whilst there is no immediate threat, organisations are increasingly looking to Elliptic Curve Digital Signature Algorithm (ECDSA) instead.

-As such, we are seeing organisations across the world planning PKI refresh programs to service requests for ECDSA certificates.
-And, further into the future, this will all need to adapt once quantum-resistant algorithms are commercially available.
+As such, we are seeing organisations around the world planning PKI refresh programs to service requests for ECDSA certificates.
+Further into the future, this will all need to adapt once quantum-resistant algorithms are commercially available.

 Technology solutions to solve enrolment challenges